ColbyCommunications/shrinkable-menu-bar/README.md

 </nav>
 ```

-The relation of the classes to each other is what happens.
-The HTML elements (`nav`, `ul`, etc.) don't affect the functionality of this library.
+The relation of the classes to each other is what matters.
+The HTML elements (`nav`, `ul`, etc.) don't.